Commercial Strategy

 • Follow-up inspection (14-21 days): $75-$100 per unit

-A single 12-unit building engagement can generate $5,000-$15,000 in total revenue across the treatment cycle.
+A single 12-unit engagement generates $5,000-$15,000 in total revenue.
 Property management companies with portfolios of 50-200 units become anchor accounts generating $20,000-$80,000+ in annual bed bug revenue alone.

-Recurring Revenue: Inspection Contracts
+Recurring Revenue: Proactive Inspection Contracts

-Territory Strategy: Where to Focus Bed Bug Services in Chicago
+Territory Strategy: Where to Focus Bed Bug Services

 North Side: Highest Density, Highest Revenue

-West Side: Growing Demand, Underserved
+West Side: Growing Demand, Cross-Sell Opportunity

 South Side: Volume Opportunity

-The September Surge
+The August-September Surge

 Frequently Asked Questions